Luis Vasquez (American football)

-Luis Guillermo Vasquez (born April 23, 1986) is an American football defensive lineman who is currently a free agent.
+Luis Guillermo Vasquez (born April 23, 1986) is an American former football defensive lineman.
 He played college football at Arizona State University.

 College career

 Vasquez signed to play with the Purdue Boilermakers football team in 2004, where he redshirted during the 2004 season.
 Vasquez transferred to Arizona Western College, where he was named the Western States Football League Defensive Player of the Year in 2005.
-Vasquez had originally committed to Washington State, but when Robb Akey left to take the head coaching job at Idaho, Vasquez decommited and chose Arizona State.
+Vasquez had originally committed to Washington State, but when Robb Akey left to take the head coaching job at Idaho, Vasquez decommitted and chose Arizona State.

 Professional career

-Baltimore Ravens

-After going undrafted in the 2009 NFL Draft, Vasquez signed as an undrafted free agent with the Baltimore Ravens.
+After going undrafted in the 2009 NFL draft, Vasquez signed as an undrafted free agent with the Baltimore Ravens.
 In June 2009, Vasquez was released.

-Arkansas Diamonds

 In 2010, Vasquez played for the Arkansas Diamonds of the Indoor Football League (IFL), where he was named a 2nd Team All-IFL performer after the season.

-Dallas Vigilantes

 On December 15, 2010, Vasquez was assigned to the Dallas Vigilantes of the Arena Football League (AFL).